The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Results

 \subsection{Host galaxy}

 In addition to absorption lines, our X-shooter spectroscopy shows two emission lines from the underlying host galaxy.
-We detect \Ha (in the visible) and \Pa (in the NIR), while we cannot recover significantly the bluer \OIIIb, \OIIIa, \Hb, or \OII, presumably due to the higher foreground extinction.
-A small spatial offset is observed between the afterglow trace and the \Ha emission line, consistent with the extension seen in {\em Hubble Space Telescope} imaging of the field (\citealt{2022GCN.32921....1L}; Levan et al. 2023, in preparation; \citealt{2023arXiv230111170F,Shrestha2023arXiv}).
+We detect \Ha (in the visible) and \Pa (in the NIR), while we cannot satisfactorily recover the bluer \OIIIb, \OIIIa, \Hb, or \OII, presumably due to the higher foreground extinction.
+A small spatial offset is observed between the afterglow trace and the \Ha emission line, which is consistent with the extension seen in {\em Hubble} Space Telescope imaging of the field (\citealt{2022GCN.32921....1L,levan2023,Fulton2023,Shrestha2023}; see also \citealt{blanchard24}).
 This also implies that the measured fluxes are lower limits, as there is likely emission from regions not covered by the instrument slit.
-The slit was 0.9\arcsec{} (1.1\arcsec) wide in the optical (NIR), and was oriented along the N-S direction, covering only partially the extended host galaxy.
-Line flux ratios are however robust against slit losses.
+The slit was 0.9\arcsec{} (1.1\arcsec) wide in the optical (NIR), and was oriented along the N--S direction, only partially covering the extended host galaxy.
+Line-flux ratios are however robust against slit losses.
 The flux of the detected lines was determined by fitting the continuum around each line and integrating the continuum-subtracted flux over the region of the line.
 We additionally fitted each detected line with a Gaussian profile, checking the consistency between the two values.
 The fits are shown in Fig.~\ref{fig:Ha_Pa_fit}.
 We also computed an upper limit for \NIIb as the flux of a Gaussian line with the same velocity width as \Ha and an amplitude equal to the noise estimated over the region where the line should lie.

-The fluxes was then corrected for Galactic dust extinction using $A_V = 4.177$ and the MW extinction curve of \citet{pei92}.
-We determined the host galaxy $A_V$ comparing the observed and theoretical ratio of the \Ha and \Pa lines ($\Ha/\Pa = 8.56$) in the case B recombination scenario, with an electron temperature of 10000~K and density of $10^4$~cm$^{-3}$ \citep{osterbrock06}.
-This method yields \Avhost where the uncertainties are computed with Monte Carlo error propagation.
+The fluxes were then corrected for Galactic dust extinction using $A_V = 4.177$ mag and the MW extinction curve of \citet{pei92}.
+We determined the host galaxy $A_V$ comparing the observed and theoretical ratio of the \Ha and \Pa lines ($F(\Ha)/F(\Pa) = 8.56$) in the case B recombination scenario, with an electron temperature of 10,000~K and a density of $10^4$~cm$^{-3}$ \citep{osterbrock06}.
+This method yields \Avhost~mag, where the uncertainties are computed with Monte Carlo error propagation.
 As with the afterglow SED, it is not possible to disentangle whether this extra extinction is due to dust in the MW or in the GRB host, but this has little effect on our estimate given the low redshift of the object.
-All the fluxes and their corrected values are shown in Tab.~\ref{tab:em_line_fluxes}.
+All the fluxes and their corrected values are shown in Table~\ref{tab:em_line_fluxes}.